 Chest x-ray initially shows diffuse haziness due to accumulation of exudative fluid; appearance then becomes multicystic or spongelike, with alternating areas of emphysema, pulmonary scarring, and atelectasis.
 Alveolar epithelium may slough, and macrophages, neutrophils, and inflammatory mediators may be found in the tracheal aspirate.

 National Institute of Child Health and Human Development Criteria for Diagnosis of Bronchopulmonary Dysplasia*

 Prognosis varies with severity.
-Most infants gradually transition from mechanical ventilation (see Mechanical ventilation) to continuous positive airway pressure (see Continuous positive airway pressure (CPAP)) to low-flow O 2 (see Oxygen) over 2 to 4 mo.
+Most infants gradually transition from mechanical ventilation (see Respiratory Support in Neonates and Infants : Mechanical ventilation) to continuous positive airway pressure (see Respiratory Support in Neonates and Infants : Continuous positive airway pressure (CPAP)) to low-flow O2 (see Respiratory Support in Neonates and Infants : Oxygen) over 2 to 4 mo.
 Infants who still depend on mechanical ventilation at 36 wk gestation have a 20 to 30% mortality rate in infancy.
 Infants who develop pulmonary arterial hypertension also are at higher risk of mortality during the first year of life.